St Albans, Hertfordshire

 If any are sick, they are well nursed, and taken Care of by the Women of the House, in an Apartment for that purpose ; and to super-intend all, we have a discreet Man and his Wife, who, for 15 l. per Annum, and an Apartment in the House, with the Kitchen Fare, take Care of every Thing : The Man keeps the Accounts of the House, both of what comes in, and what goes out, or is expended, in a Method prescribed by the Overseers.

-The good Effects os our Management is apparent from the Reduction of our Rates for the Poor ... we have, in about four Years Time, reduc'd our Poor's Rates above half, and hope to save more hereafter, now our House, and other extraordinary Charges are paid for.
+The good Effects of our Management is apparent from the Reduction of our Rates for the Poor ... we have, in about four Years Time, reduc'd our Poor's Rates above half, and hope to save more hereafter, now our House, and other extraordinary Charges are paid for.

 Before this Management, it cost us at least 30 l. per Annum for House-Rent, and 15 or 20 1. per Annum to an Apothecary for Medicines; both which Articles are now entirely saved.

-A report for the St Alban's parish of St Stephen's from March, 1725, observed that:
+A report for the St Albans parish of St Stephen's from March, 1725, observed that:

 Eden, in his 1797 survey of the poor in England, reported of St Albans that:

-The St Alban's parish of St. Peter's had its parish workhouse on St Peter's Street.
-The building is now used as business premises.
+The St Albans parish of St. Peter's had its parish workhouse on St Peter's Street.
+In 1776, it could accommodate 70 inmates.The building is now used as business premises.

 St Peter's parish workhouse.